Candoshi-Shapra language: Classification

 Candoshi is not closely related to any living language.
-It may be related to the extinct and poorly attested language Chirino.
+It is apparently related to the extinct and poorly attested language Chirino.
 Four words of Chirino are mentioned in Relación de la tierra de Jaén (1586), and they resemble words in modern Candoshi.
 A somewhat longer list of words is given in the same document for Rabona, across the modern border in Ecuador and include some names of plants that resemble Candoshi, but such words can easily be borrowed.

 Among modern languages, Loukotka (1968), followed by Tovar (1984), connected Candoshi with Taushiro (Pinche).
 Kaufman (1994) tentatively proposed a Kandoshi–Omurano–Taushiro language family, with Candoshi the most distant of the trio.
 However, Kaufman (2007) placed Omurano and Taushiro but not Candoshi in Saparo–Yawan.

-David Payne (1981) proposes that Candoshi is related to Jivaroan, which Payne calls Shuar.
-Together, Shuar and Candoshi make up a putative Shuar-Candoshi family, for which Payne (1981) provides a tentative reconstruction of Proto-Shuar-Candoshi.
+David Payne proposes that Candoshi is related to Jivaroan, which he calls Shuar.
+Together, Shuar and Candoshi make up a putative Shuar-Candoshi family, for which Payne provides a tentative reconstruction of Proto-Shuar-Candoshi.

 Jolkesky (2016) classifies Candoshi-Shapra as a Macro-Arawakan language.